Heathen Chemistry: Recording

-Despite the setbacks during the recording process, when the album was finally complete Noel was confident that it was the group's second best album to date, behind their debut Definitely Maybe.
+Despite the setbacks during the recording process, when the album was finally complete Noel was confident that it was the group's second-best album to date, behind their debut Definitely Maybe.

 The title of the album, according to Noel, came from a T-shirt he bought in Ibiza which featured a logo reading, "The Society of Heathen Chemists".
-Similarly, the name of the first single, "The Hindu Times", originated from a logo on a T-shirt that read the same thing, which Noel saw during a photo shoot for GQ's 100 Greatest Guitarists edition.
+Similarly, the name of the first single, "The Hindu Times", originated from a logo on a T-shirt that read the same thing, which Noel saw during a photo shoot for GQ's "100 Greatest Guitarists" edition.
 The name was given to the track when it was just an instrumental and the name stuck once the track was finished.

+Cover

+The cover was shot by photographer Andrew Macpherson, who was commissioned by Simon Halfon to spend a week in Paris with the band in February 2002.
+The photograph depicts an informal moment as the band members wait for a subway train at the Gare de Lyon Métro station, on February 13, 2002.
+The album's cover art has been compared to that of the Beatles' 1965 album Rubber Soul.